richsch/ExtJSBatchGrid/README.md

 are batched, across BOTH grids. ie. A single batch operation will sync data for both stores.

 REST functionality provided by WebAPI controllers.

-DrinkController - handles the DrinkStore directly SportController - handles the SportStore directly BatchController - will handle operations for all stores
+DrinkController - handles the DrinkStore directly<br/>
+SportController - handles the SportStore directly<br/>
+BatchController - will handle operations for all stores